freva-org/metadata-crawler/docs/source/chapter2-config/sec6-templates.rst

 .. tip::

-   You can also resolve environment variables to pass sensitive infromations such as passwords or keys:
+   You can also resolve environment variables to pass sensitive information such as passwords or keys:

    [foo.storage_settings]